Everywhere (Michelle Branch song)

-"Everywhere" is a song by American singer-songwriter Michelle Branch.
-Branch wrote the song when she was 15 in a more acoustic form, but after she met American record producer John Shanks, who provided additional songwriting, she recorded a more up-tempo version of the track in January and February 2001.
-Produced by Shanks, "Everywhere" is a pop rock song with ambiguous lyrics about having a crush on someone.
-Several music critics have compared the song's composition to works by Canadian singer Alanis Morissette.
+"Everywhere" is a song by American singer-songwriter Michelle Branch, co-written by Branch and American record producer John Shanks, who also produced the track.
+"Everywhere" is a pop rock song with ambiguous lyrics about having a crush on someone, with several music critics having compared the song's composition to works by Canadian singer Alanis Morissette.
+Branch originally wrote the song in a more acoustic form, but at Shanks' suggestion, she recorded a more up-tempo version of the track in January and February 2001.
 "Everywhere" was released on July 10, 2001, in the United States as Branch's debut single and the lead single from her first major-label studio album, The Spirit Room (2001).
-The single was also released in Australia and Europe throughout 2001 and 2002.
+The single was also released in Australia, Europe, and Japan throughout 2001 and 2002.

 "Everywhere" received positive reviews from music critics, who called it a standout track from The Spirit Room due to its lively composition and catchy lyrics.
 The track has also aged well, with retrospective reviews giving similar praise to the song's composition and its chorus being ranked the 77th greatest of the 21st century by Billboard magazine in 2017.
 Commercially, "Everywhere" peaked at number 12 on the US Billboard Hot 100, reached the top 20 in Australia and the United Kingdom, and achieved top-five placings in the Netherlands and New Zealand.
-A music video directed by Liz Friedlander was also created for the single, featuring Branch stalking a man in an appartment building.
+A music video directed by Liz Friedlander was also created for the single, featuring Branch stalking a man in an apartment building.
 The video won the Viewer's Choice Award at the 2002 MTV Video Music Awards.
-"Everywhere" remains Branch's most well-know song.
+"Everywhere" remains Branch's most well-known song.